-Production from the Mooney area is currently trucked to third party sales points including pipeline facilities and rail terminals.
+Production from the Mooney area is currently trucked to third party sales points.

 Blackrod

 Blackrod is an in situ (SAGD) oil sands project located south of Fort McMurray about 20 km north of Wandering River, in the Athabasca oil sands region of northern Alberta.